-Blueprint Denver provides recommendations related to rezoning to allow for ADUs.
+Blueprint Denver provides additional recommendations related to rezoning to allow for ADUs.

-Housing Policy 4 Strategy E: A citywide approach to enable ADUs is preferred.
+Policy 4 Strategy E - A citywide approach to enable ADUs is preferred.
 Until a holistic approach is in place, individual rezonings to enable ADUs in all residential areas, specifically where proximate to transit, are appropriate.
 Unless there is a neighborhood plan supporting ADUs, rezonings should be small in area in order to minimize impacts to the surrounding residential area (p.
 84).

-In this case, the requested rezoning is a single lot in a residential area less than 0.2 miles from a bus route and 0.5 miles from an LRT station.
-This rezoning to an ADU zone district will have minimal impacts on the character of the surrounding neighborhood and is consistent with Blueprint Denver recommendations.
+In this case, the requested rezoning is a single lot in a residential area within a few blocks of a bus routes.
+This rezoning to an ADU zone district will have minimal impacts on the surrounding neighborhood and is consistent with Blueprint recommendations.